antrea-io/antrea/docs/design/ovs-pipeline.md

 ```

 Flows 1 and 3 implement the destination MAC rewrite described above.
 Note that
 at this stage we have not committed any connection yet.
-We commit all connections
+We commit all
-after enforcing Network Policies, in [ConntrackCommitTable].
-This is also when
+connections after enforcing Network Policies, in [ConntrackCommitTable].
+This is
-we set the `ct_mark` to `0x20` for connections to service backends.
+also when we set the `ct_mark` to `0x20` for connections initiated through the
+gateway.

 Flow 2 drops invalid traffic.
-All non-dropped traffic finally goes to
+All non-dropped traffic finally goes to the
-the [DNATTable].
+[DNATTable].

 ### DNATTable (40)